Quantifying Interstellar Extinction at High Galactic Latitudes: Results and Model Validation With Real Data

 \subsection{Comparison with LAMOST Derived Parameters}

-In this section, we validate our model against the LAMOST DR8 \citep{LAMOSTDR8} spectroscopic parameters which have been derived using the LASP stellar parameter model \citep{2014IAUS..306..340W}.
-We note that for high Galactic stars, both LASP and the LAMOST Spectrograph Response Curves \citep{LAMOST_response} ignore the effects of interstellar extinction when deriving stellar parameters.
+In this section, we validate our model against the LAMOST DR8 \citep{LAMOSTDR8} {spectroscopic estimates of stellar parameters} which have been derived using the LASP stellar parameter model \citep{2014IAUS..306..340W}.
+We note that for high Galactic {latitude} stars, both LASP and the LAMOST Spectrograph Response Curves \citep{LAMOST_response} ignore the effects of interstellar extinction when deriving stellar parameters.
 We will show that our mean posterior effective temperatures match the LAMOST effective temperatures when we convert our mean extinction into an effective temperature term through the transformation along the extinction-effective temperature degeneracy, introduced in Section \ref{transform}.

 We select sources from LAMOST with Galactic latitude $|b|>60^\circ$ and cross-match with Gaia DR3, 2MASS and ALLWISE as outlined in Section \ref{Data}.
-Moreover, we cross-match our sources with the APOGEE DR16 \citep{apogeedr16} stellar parameters.
-However, in this section, we assume that the lower resolution LAMOST stellar parameters are the ground truth and illustrate the differences which arise in Appendix \ref{apogee_appendix}.
 We remove all sources with LAMOST effective temperature error greater than $50$ K to match the mean error in effective temperature quoted by \cite{Andrae_2023}.
 For the same reason, we remove all sources which exhibit a metallicity error greater than $0.1$ dex.
 Finally, we remove all sources with distance from \cite{Bailer_Jones_distance} exceeding $2$ kpc to mitigate against the effects of parallax error.

-We fit our model to the photometry and parallax data assuming a prior extinction distribution of $A_0 \sim \text{exp}(\lambda=5)$.
-Recall that this distribution has a mode of $A_0=0$, a mean of $A_0=0.2$ and standard deviation $\sigma(A_0)=0.2$.
-This is a reasonable prior at these latitudes but is not too tight to fix the extinction to very low values.
-We will see that, because we understand the extinction-effective temperature degeneracy very well (see the right plot in Figure \ref{fig:constraint}), we can convert extinction to effective temperature and vice versa, allowing us to inspect the posterior assuming a strong zero extinction prior.